What is crystallized honey, and is it safe to eat? Why has it happened and can I turn my honey into liquid again?

 in glucose may crystallize more quickly.

-Yes.
-However, if you are finding it is more difficult to spread, then you can return it to its liquid state once more.
+Yes, crystallized honey is perfectly safe to eat.
+However, if it has gone so hard that you are finding it too difficult to spread, then you can return it to its liquid state once more.

 How Can I Return Crystallized Honey To Its Liquid State?

-You may also seek to store the honey in a warm cupboard.
+You may also seek to store the honey in a warmer cupboard.
 However, do not store your honey in hot conditions, as this will also cause the honey to degrade.

 How Can I Prevent Honey From Crystallizing?